Edges of Earth expedition — Falkland Islands conservation fieldwork

 How It Started

-In 2019, I made a catalytic move from New York to Western Australia's most geographically isolated cities on the planet called Perth.
-For the next two years, we dove headfirst into the ocean and into wilderness environments that completely reshaped how I saw the natural world.
+For the next two years, I dove headfirst into raw wilderness, which completely reshaped how I saw the natural world.
 Perth sits on the edge of everything: desert to the east, the Indian Ocean to the west.
 Living there changed the way I thought about both business and conservation.

-Three years and 45+ countries later, we've published more than 375 case studies across 15 regular media columns, worked alongside 250+ local partners, and conducted 2,500+ interviews with people living on the frontlines of change.
+Three years and 50+ countries later, we've published more than 375 case studies across 18 regular media columns, worked alongside 250+ local partners, and conducted 2,500+ interviews with people living on the frontlines of change.

 Our Story